tj/n/README.md

     curl -fsSL https://raw.githubusercontent.com/tj/n/master/bin/n | bash -s install --cleanup lts

 Normally `n run`, `n exec`, and `n which` will fail if the target version is not already in the cache.
-You can add `--download` to use the cache if available or download first if required:
+You can add `--download` to use the cache if available or download if required:

     n --download run 18.3 my-script.js